CajunAvenger/cajunavenger.github.io/README.md

 The last square in each row and column will give you all the Pokemon you picked before it, for the ultimate showdown of who your favorite child is.

 ### The Shiny Charm
 Clicking on the Shiny Charm will put you in Shiny Mode until you click it again.
 Clicking on a Pokemon box in Shiny Mode will turn that Pokemon shiny rather than repicking it.
+While in Shiny Mode you can also clickk on a new line of text by the Shin Charm to instead convert *all* the sprites to their shiny form, even the new ones that you pick.
 ### The Team Grid
 In the bottom left there's a section for selecting your team of six.
 To do this, click one of the boxes, which will then display "Picking...", then click any of the Pokemon in the grid boxes* and it will be copied over to that box.
 If you change the copied box, the team box won't change with it, which you can use to put unranked Pokemon in the team.